iRobotEducation/create3_docs/docs/setup/ubuntu2004.md

 These directions should work in a virtualized container within another operating system, as well.
 Note that there might be some network setup required if in a virtualized container; for example, RMWs seem to like running in a bridged network configuration rather than a NATted one.

+These directions follow Open Robotics' official documentation on [Installing ROS 2 on Ubuntu Linux](https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Binary.html), and more detailed information about what the commands below do can be found there.

 ## Step-by-step

 1. If you haven't already, download and install [Ubuntu® Server 20.04 64-bit](https://releases.ubuntu.com/20.04/ubuntu-20.04.4-live-server-amd64.iso)[^1] onto your machine.